DankGroundhog/MS-AI-2022/README.md

 The process on how is described as follows:

-* User creates a folder "`name`" where the model folders would be stored in base directory.
+* User creates a folder "`name`" where the model folders would be stored in a base directory.
 * Move any amount of model folders into `name` folder.
 * Run ``trace_parser.py`` with parameter `--dir "[name]"`
 * `trace_parser.py` will use `ortperf.py` first to acquire a trace of `X` model which will be located inside the model's folder.
 Afterwards, it renames the trace to "`[model name]_trace`" so it is easier to identify.